sharletk/sharletpconsole.js/README.md

 ## Licence
 ```
+Version 3, 29 June 2007
+Copyright © 2007 Free Software Foundation, Inc. <http://fsf.org/>

+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

+This version of the GNU Lesser General Public License incorporates the terms and conditions of version 3 of the GNU General Public License, supplemented by the additional permissions listed below.
 ```

-Distributed under the **GNU Lesser General Public Licence v3.0**.
-See `LICENCE` for more information.
+Distributed under the **GNU Lesser General Public Licence v3.0**.<br>See `LICENCE` for more information.

 ## Contact
 Name - SharletP<br>